machellerogden/shellspec/README.md

 The ShellSpec module exports a factory function.

-For example, here spec for the `echo` shell command is declared and an `echo` instance is created.
+For example, here the spec for the `echo` shell command is declared and an `echo` instance is created.

 ```js
 const ShellSpec = require('shellspec');